 Candidate biography

-Benjamin is a small animal and exotic locum vet based in Milton Keynes.
-He has an interest in invertebrate medicine and researches the application of clinical techniques in these species.
-He runs Invertivet Bearded Vets, a company that is tailored to facilitating veterinary care, telemedicine, and research for invertebrate and exotic species.
+Benjamin is a companion animal and exotic veterinary surgeon based in Milton Keynes.
+He runs Invertivet Bearded Vets, a company focused on facilitating veterinary care, telemedicine, and research for invertebrate and exotic animals.
+He has worked for a large number of practices as a locum, providing standard and ECC veterinary care across companion and exotic species.

-In addition to his veterinary medicine degree Benjamin has a bachelor’s in biochemistry and genetics and a master’s in molecular biology and pathology of viruses.
-Benjamin is involved in multiple societies.
-He is part of the steering committee for the Veterinary Invertebrate Society and the British Bee Veterinary Association and was previously a council member of the British Veterinary Zoological Society.
-Benjamin regularly publishes articles and presents his research at conferences to raise awareness of exotic and invertebrate medicine.
+Benjamin is actively involved in professional societies and currently sits on the steering committees of the Veterinary Invertebrate Society and the British Bee Veterinary Association.
+He previously served as a council member of the British Veterinary Zoological Society, having input into several of the BVA committees.
+He regularly publishes articles and presents at conferences, helping to raise awareness of exotic and invertebrate medicine.

 Why do you want to stand to be a member of RCVS Council?